Noodleshinobu/RenterRemorse_Test_1/README.md

 ---------------------
 | View Source Files |
 ---------------------
-To view source code of the project please install Unreal Engine Version 4.27 using the instructions given in Unreal Documentation found [here](https://docs.unrealengine.com/4.27/en-US/Basics/InstallingUnrealEngine/)
+To view source code of the project please install Unreal Engine Version 4.27 using the instructions given in Unreal Documentation found [here](https://docs.unrealengine.com/4.27/en-US/Basics/InstallingUnrealEngine/).
+Once downloaded, unzip the source code and start the RenterRemorse_Test_1.uproject file.